pokeclicker/pokeclicker-wiki/data/Hatchery/overview_description.md

 :::

 #### Timing Table

-The placement of Choples in the Infinite setup means there's no chance of [[Berries/Chilan]] mutating.

 All planting times use the time-to-ripe remaining of the first planted berry for subsequent planting times.
 | Berry | Planting Time with No Modifier | Planting Time with Mulch/Sprayduck | Planting Time with  Mulch+Sprayduck|